grace-notes/website/contents/topics/divine-decree.md

     a demonstration of His glory and will bring praise to Him.

 2. This is certainly true.
-God allows evil, and evil in itself is a demonstration of of the goodness of God by way of contrast.
+God allows evil, and evil in itself is a demonstration of the goodness of God by way of contrast.

 3. But God does not need evil to show His goodness, and He did not plan evil for that purpose.